Noel Clarke: Libel case

-On 22 August 2025, the High Court ruled against Clarke in his libel claim.
+On 22 August 2025, the High Court ruled against Clarke in the libel claim.
 Mrs Justice Steyn found that The Guardians reporting was substantially true and that publication was in the public interest.
 It also noted that Clarke was "not a credible or reliable witness".
-Clarke faced significant legal costs as a result.
+Clarke faced significant legal costs as a consequence.
 Reacting to the judgement, Clarke stated that "stories started via anonymous emails portraying me as a monster to attract attention and outrage.
 The goal was to damage my career, and they succeeded".
-The Guardians editor-in-chief, Katharine Viner, welcomed the judgement, stating it is "clear that our investigation was thorough and fair".
+The Guardians editor-in-chief, Katharine Viner, welcomed the judgement, stating that it was "clear that our investigation was thorough and fair".

-On 23 September 2025, Clarke was told by Mrs Justice Steyn at a costs hearing that he would have to make an interim payment of at least £3m of The Guardian's legal bill within 28 days.
-A detailed assessment into the total amount due to The Guardian is due to be held, with the publisher's lawyers said to be estimating that the final bill could be more than £6m.
+On 23 September 2025, Clarke was told by Mrs Justice Steyn at a costs hearing that he would have to make an interim payment of at least £3 million of The Guardian's legal bill within 28 days.
+A detailed assessment into the total amount due to The Guardian is due to be held, with the publisher's lawyers said to be estimating that the final bill could be more than £6 million.
+On 17 January 2026, it was reported that Clarke had been declared bankrupt.

 Criminal investigation

-On 25 September 2025 Clarke was arrested and his home was searched by the Metropolitan Police who left with documents and an electronic device.
+On 25 September 2025, Clarke was arrested and his home was searched by the Metropolitan Police who left with documents and an electronic device.
+In February 2026, he was arrested on suspicion of attempted rape, exposure, and sexual assault by touching in 2007.
+He was also interviewed in relation to voyeurism allegedly committed in 2013.

+On 9 September 2026, Clarke was charged by the Metropolitan Police with two counts of sexual assault, three charges of voyeurism, and one charge of exposure.
+The offences allegedly took place between 2007 and 2016 and relate to five women.
+Clarke is set to appear at Westminster Magistrates' Court on 21 October 2026.

 Personal life

-Clarke lives in London with his wife, Iris Da-Silva, with whom he has four children.
+Clarke is married to Iris Da-Silva, with whom he has four children.